“All work and no play makes…” You know the end of the phrase. I am going to offer a variation on this adage:

 All work and no play makes education less effective.

-At CCS, our mission calls us to lay the foundation for urban students’ educational success, and I am going to make it abundantly clear that play is essential to constructing a strong, sound foundation from which our children grow to become happy, healthy, productive, and kind adults.
+At CCS, our mission calls us to lay the foundation for urban students’ educational success, and we are going to make it abundantly clear that play is essential to constructing a strong, sound foundation from which our children grow to become happy, healthy, productive, and kind adults.

-I am fortunate to have some early childhood educators in my family, and they remind me that play-based activity is essential to developmentally appropriate practice that leads to “joyful, engaged learning” in our youngest learners (Natl.
+We are fortunate to have some early childhood educators in our families, and they remind us that play-based activity is essential to developmentally appropriate practice that leads to “joyful, engaged learning” in our youngest learners (Natl.
 Assoc. for Education of Young Children).
 The little girl building a block tower on the floor may very well be taking her first “course” in engineering, whereas the boys dropping different items into the water table are having their first “lessons” in cause and effect.

 Learning can and should be based in play.